digital-raven/raven/docs/user-guide.md

              brought into which patterns.
 - `docs`: User documentation and some memes illustrating the spirit of why this OS was created.
-- `nixos`: Top level system information such as users and hardware info.
+- `host`: Top level system information for your host such as users and hardware info.
+        You should use git branches to swith between different hosts if you use a Raven repository to manage multiple machines.
 - `patterns`: Each Raven pattern is implemented as .nix files in directories under `patterns`.
 You may make changes here if you wish, but Raven reserves this space for altering pattern logic so changes here may produce merge conflicts.
-- `personal`: Add your personal touches here.
-This includes custom packages, custom changes to your various dotfiles (.bashrc, .vimrc, ...),
+- `shared`: Add generic customizations here.
+This is for overlays, modules, custom packages, and generic home-manager modules you wish to share between your machines.

 If you wish to customize your installation, start your grokking in `flake.nix`.
 The `nixosConfigurations` defines the patterns of Raven and which .nix files